Mortgage broker or direct deal?

 - Quality - Getting a mortgage is one of the biggest financial decisions you’ll make, so it’s important to make sure you choose a broker carefully and get recommendations

-- Tied mortgage brokers - offer mortgage products available from a single lender
+- Brokers who only offer mortgage from a single lender

 Here at Police Mutual, we introduce customers to a Fee-Free Mortgage Advice Service, provided by Tenet Mortgage Solutions Limited.
 Like most brokers, they get paid by the lender when your mortgage completes.
 The good news is that unlike others, they don’t charge you a fee on top of this for the advice.
 Even better they provide: